DataDog/datadog-api-client-python/README.md

 ## Documentation for API Endpoints and Models

-Documentation for API endpoints and models are available [here](https://datadoghq.dev/datadog-api-client-python/).
+Documentation for API endpoints and models is available in the [API Client docs](https://datadoghq.dev/datadog-api-client-python/).

 ## Documentation for Authorization